YeonguChoe/CPSC-421/Automata theory.md

 * Accept string if <u>at least</u> one path ends at accept state

 ## Generalized Nondeterministic Finite Automaton (GNFA)
-* In GNFA, we allows regular expressions as a transition function
+* In GNFA, we allows regular expressions as a transition function.

 ## Pumping Lemma
 ### Statement